 For the consulting industry, the need for data science experts is prevalent.
 Consultants are often involved in digital change initiatives, where enterprises want to transform themselves into “data-driven” enterprises.
 To achieve this, consultants need a firm foundation in today’s data science techniques and technologies.

 To get ahead of the competition, the time to act is now.
 But there’s a problem.
 Many consultancies – particularly mid-sized businesses – do not have the in-house data science capabilities to pull this off.
-In fact, most don’t even have enough in-house IT capabilities.
+In fact, most don’t even have enough in-house IT capabilities (do our free Data Science maturity scan).

 Yet, clients now expect more from consulting firms than ever before, demanding strategic directions and advice based on data.
 And they don’t just want your ideas.
 Clients also want consultants to implement these data-driven initiatives.